Unum-Gazetteer/unum/README.md

 ### Disclaimer
 To the best of my ability, I have written this code and distributed this data in accordance with all licenses.
 If anyone has any questions or believe I have misinterpreted the licenses, please don't hesitate to contact me at daniel@firstdraftgis.com and I will address your concerns promptly.

+# Contact
+Feel free to post an issue or email Daniel J. Dufour at daniel.j.dufour@gmail.com